 This advice is simply, better safe than sorry, in terms of thematic premises.
 As an example, if you have a comic book collection that you think is worth $4500 in terms of replacement cost, you should:

-- Get an estimate done by an authoritative appraiser, about the real value of the set.
+- Get an estimate done by an authoritative appraiser, about the real value of the set, and get their report sent to you.

 - Any time you feel your collection has increased in value, contact your insurer and start at step (1) again